 And here’s the harsh truth.
-If you think it is or if you are trying to get them to care or are even severely put off but the fact that they don’t, you’re in your own way, you’re focused on something other than the work and you probably won’t book the job.
+If you think it is, or if you are trying to get them to care- or are even severely put off by the fact that they don’t- you’re in your own way, you’re focused on something other than the work, and you probably won’t book the job.
 The only person who is responsible for your feelings is you.
 And taking care of you in the audition process starts with expecting nothing from the process other than the pure, unmitigated joy of having an amazing human experience with a stranger in some office on Riverside Dr. That’s not limiting your dreams, that’s removing all the desperate, obsessive, “I hope daddy loves me this time” ridiculousness that puts you in your head and kills your artistry.
 That’s being an actor and loving to act.

-We offer an 8-week class at the BGB Studio called The Audition Workout.
+We offer a series of 8-week classes at the BGB Studio called The On-Camera/Audition Workout.
 Invariably actors sign up looking for The Formula.
 “What do I have to do to book more work?”
 What we do class one is dispel the notion that there is a mathematical answer.
 And that doesn’t sit well with many of them.
 When an actor realizes that such a question has no real answer and that all each actor has is the glorious struggle- that profoundly satisfying exploration that leads to discovery and growth- it takes some adjusting.
 But, once adjusted, our actors discover the source of their power.
 By letting go, giving up control and submitting to their artistry, they discover that they have the power to walk into any audition room in this town and deeply affect everyone in it.
-Even the most grizzled executive, casting director or director.
+Even the most grizzled executive, Casting Director, or director.

-So after you’ve spent years desperately searching in vane for the Math, after the nerves and fear have consumed you with bitterness, and after you’ve gone too long without your voice being heard, give in.
+So after you’ve spent years desperately searching in vain for the Math, after the nerves and fear have consumed you with bitterness, and after you’ve gone too long without your voice being heard, give in.
 Give up control.
 You won’t change the industry.
 It’s not worth your time changing it.